-ESE 701 - Foundations of Early Literacy Development and Dyslexia participants to the nature and needs of students with dyslexia.
+ESE 701 - Foundations of Early Literacy Development and Dyslexia

+This course addresses the critical components of early literacy development and introduces participants to the nature and needs of students with dyslexia.
 The focus is on the effects of dyslexia on learning to read and write, the historical development of the field, relevant laws, and policies.